euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 		- get and list projects and create objects
 	- Storage Object Viewer
 		- get and list projects, get and list objects
+- IAM permissions on buckets grant permission to a broad control over projects and buckets but not fine grain control over individual objects.
+- ACLs can be used to grant access to objects in buckets.
+These are applied to individual buckets and indi

 # Snippets